mmtk/mmtk-core/tools/tracing/timeline/README.md

 ![Perfetto UI timeline](./perfetto-example.png)

+Immediately to the left of each "GC" slice (on the same virtual thread), you should also see a "GC_REQUEST_WAIT" slice.
+It spans from the `gc_requested` USDT trace point (when a mutator's request for a GC is accepted) to the `gc_start` trace point (when the GC actually begins), so it shows how long MMTk took to actually start a GC after one was requested.

 ## Extending the timeline tool

 VM binding developers can insert USDT trace points, too, and our scripts `capture.py` and